Buyers Guides CPUs

 Cinebench R23 (Multi-Core)

-Moving onto synthetic benchmarks, the AMD Ryzen 7 9800X3D again comes out on top with a score of 23432 in this threaded run.
+Moving on to synthetic benchmarks, the AMD Ryzen 7 9800X3D comes out on top this time with a score of 23432 in this threaded run.
 The multi-core benchmark utilises all of the available cores, which for the Ryzen 7s are eight cores and sixteen threads, so it’s not a shock that they beat out the Ryzen 5 9600X.
-Compared to the rest of the market, all of the CPUs in this roundup aren’t multi-core titans, but both Ryzen 7 options offer much better performance than the Ryzen 5 9600X, which is primarily built for single-core processes.
+Compared to the rest of the market, all of the CPUs in this roundup aren’t multi-core titans, but all three Ryzen 7 options offer much better performance than the Ryzen 5 9600X, which is primarily built for single-core processes.

 Cinebench R23 (Single Thread)